nathanganser/numerai/README.md

 - Check how to do evaluations in the code (diagnostics)
 - init_model= to conitnue training

+- ignore_the_idiot
+- use the categorial thing instead
+- create a set of baseline models for comparison

 ` modal run --detach main2.py`

 ## Next steps